What is McArdle disease?

 How is McArdle disease treated?

 There is no cure for McArdle disease.
 But you may be able to use certain diet and exercise strategies to help control the problem.
 A well-designed low or moderate exercise routine may help your body get the most out of your ability to use glucose.
 It is very important to work with your healthcare provider to create this plan, though.
 Overdoing exercise can harm the muscles and kidneys in people with McArdle disease.
-You can work with your medical team to create the best care plan for your situation.
+You can work with your health team to create the best care plan for your situation.
 Some therapies used to help manage McArdle disease are:

 - Careful attention to a diet rich in carbohydrates